REVIVAL PRP® for Pain Management

 WHAT IS REVIVAL PRP®?

-REVIVAL PRP® is a class II medical device/PRP kit approved by Health Canada for the separation and collection of blood from plasma.
+REVIVAL PRP® is an Advanced Separator Gel based, easy to use, sterile system approved by Health Canada for the separation and collection of plasma from blood.

 PRP is used in various medical applications including tissue enhancement, treatment of tissue and cell regeneration, rejuvenation, reconstruction and for general healing and repair in various fields of medicine.
 PRP is indicated for the acceleration of bone and tissue healing in the following areas:

 Osteoarthritis (OA) is often called the “wear and tear” of joints.
 This joint disease is the most common form of arthritis, mostly affecting cartilage.
 Cartilage is the cushion between the joints, which allows bones to smoothly glide over each other, while also absorbing shock from everyday movements such as walking or jogging.

 With osteoarthritis, this cartilage breaks down, causing friction between the bones.
 This reduces motion of the joint, causing immense pain and swelling.
 Over a long period, these unprotected bones may be susceptible to abnormal growth and breakage, causing further damage.

 Synovial fluid is responsible for the lubrication and shock-absorbing actions inside joints.
 It acts as a cushion between the bones.
 The degeneration of the synovial fluid (due to age or injuries) plays an important role in osteoarthritic progression.
 Osteoarthritis is most common in the knees, hips, shoulders, hands, fingers, and the spine.
 Although osteoarthritis can occur in people of all ages, it is most apparent in the elderly population.
 Risk factors include previous joint injuries, genetics (familial history), overuse of joints, obesity, and weak muscles.